/jira-sdlc integrations

 /jira-sdlc --project PROJ --init-templates

-Copies default templates for each issue type to .claude/jira-templates/.
+Copies default templates for each issue type to .sdlc/jira-templates/.
 Edit them to match your team’s conventions.

 Create with a specific project